mhwaage/klokke/README.md

 # klokke
 klokke is a small library for high level measurement of code execution time. klokke keeps track of running timers, and nests them according to execution order.
 This allows you to keep track of which sub-sections of code contributes the most to your overall time spent.
+In addition, a decorator `@timed` is provided for timing function execution.

 ## Examples
 Timing a snippet of code: